 Three rules of thumb can be followed when it comes to ‘dating’ the 1950s madonna busts: (1) If it has a glazed (shiny) finish, it’s from the 1950s.
 (2) If it’s bisque (unglazed) and the signature is stamped rather than handwritten, it almost always indicates a 1950s piece.
 (3) If the copyright symbol appears next to the Cybis name, that usually (but not always) indicates the piece was made in 1960 or later.
 However, don’t apply this rule to any 1940s pieces because when the studio began selling their backstock in the 1990s and 2000s, they added signatures and copyright symbols which the items never had originally.

-Here is an Annunciation in the studio’s “Cypia” tonation; it is even marked as such on the underside!
+Here is an example in the studio’s “Cypia” tonation; it is even marked as such on the underside!
+It is slightly more than 9″ tall.

 Mater Dolorosa was produced starting in the mid-1950s until retirement in 1964… at least for this white version.
 Here the bust itself is plain white bisque while the base mold is a glazed dark color.
 It is cited as being 10” high overall and sold for $15 during the entire production run.
 This was a non-Cybis mold, possibly from either Atlantic or Holland.
 The separately-sold but companion Jesus bust named Ecce Homo can be seen in the Jesus Figures post.
 [Cybis design #2005]